fjcaetano/RxWebSocket/Example/Pods/Starscream/README.md

 //you could do onPong as well. socket.connect()
 ```

+One more: you can listen to socket connection and disconnection via notifications.
+Starscream posts `WebsocketDidConnectNotification` and `WebsocketDidDisconnectNotification`.
+You can find an `NSError` that caused the disconection by accessing `WebsocketDisconnectionErrorKeyName` on notification `userInfo`.

 ## The delegate methods give you a simple way to handle data from the server, but how do you send data?